bt3gl/building_blog/content/intro_threat_intel.md

 Calls `file/rescan` VirusTotal API endpoint.
 Use to rescan a previously submitted file.
 You can request the file reports passing a list of hashes (md5, sha1 or sha2):

-#### Hash behaviour endpoint
+#### Hash behavior endpoint

 Calls `file/behaviour` VirusTotal API endpoint.
-Use to get a report about the behaviour of the file when executed in a sandboxed environment (Cuckoo sandbox).
+Use to get a report about the behavior of the file when executed in a sandboxed environment (Cuckoo sandbox).
 You can request the file reports passing a list of hashes (md5, sha1 or sha2):

 ```python